xrazis/haris.razis.com/content/posts/cappadocia.md

 After a quick tour of the open air museum, we hopped on the bikes and went to the most famous valleys around Göreme.

 {{< figure src="/blog/cappadocia/IMG_4049.webp"
-attr="The whole region has unique geological features." width=100% align=center link="/blog/cappadocia/IMG_4049.webp" target="_blank" >}}
+attr="The region has unique geological features." width=100% align=center link="/blog/cappadocia/IMG_4049.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/IMG_4062.webp"